semgrep/semgrep-docs/docs/sample-ci-configs.md

 ```

 To get [CI context awareness](semgrep-ci.md#features),
-also provide the following environment variables:
+you can optionally provide the following environment variables:

 <p>